Sustainable Gaps

 Is this project management software?

-No. SG starts with the operating route and ownership model before recommending tooling or automation.
+No. SG starts with the work path and ownership model before recommending tooling or automation.

 Can SG work without exposing client-sensitive project details?

 Yes.
-A sanitized scenario is enough for the first consultation when the route of work is clear.
+A high-level scenario is enough for the first consultation when the route of work is clear.

 What makes this different from generic process improvement?

-SG focuses on the point where field reality becomes owned action, defensible proof, and financial closeout.
+SG focuses on the point where field reality becomes owned action, defensible records, and financial closeout.

 Start with one messy example from the work.

-SG can use that example to test the route, name the likely cause family, and decide whether a deeper diagnostic is the right next move.
+SG can use that example to follow the work, name the likely cause area, and decide whether a deeper review is the responsible next move.